selforganising/selforganising/_posts/2014-01-09-decomposition.md

     print factorial(2) == 2
     print factorial(3) == 6

-But, at this point (and quite possibly earlier) the student who is familiar enough with `while` loops will see that this approach is not going to generalise very well and will probably suspect that there is a better way to do this:
+But, at this point (and quite possibly earlier) anyone who is familiar enough with `while` loops will see that this approach is not going to generalise very well and will probably suspect that there is a better way to do this:

     def factorial(n):
         total = 1